harischatzianastasiou/Data-Grouping-Algorithms-Snaps/README.md

     - DenStream is chosen as the algorithm for clustering the measurements.
 DenStream, was chosen as it uses a pioneering mechanism to detect groups in a stream, by which it keeps in memory specific points.
 Unlike other clustering algorithms, it aims for an approximate result, and focuses on lightweight clustering.

-    - The efficiency of DenStream in each behavioral simulation is examined.
+    - The efficiency of DenStream in each behavioral simulation, compared to other clustering algorithms, is examined.

 If in the results of the non-normal behavior simulation, the existence of an additional behavior is detected in a lightweight way, then it means that in a time interval where the device performs its normal operation, a normal operation profile can be generated (by storing the results of the algorithm clustering).
 Then the abnormal behaviour can be detected when the results of a new clustering are not detected in the normal operation profile.